-27. A requester whose request for access to a record of a governmental body has been granted must, if-
+26. A requester whose request for access to a record of a governmental body has been granted must, if the record-

-- (a) the record exists in the language that the requester prefers, be given access in that language; or - (b) the record does not exist in the language so preferred or that requester has no preference, be given access in any language the record exists in.
+- (a) exists in the language that the requester prefers, be given access in that language; or - (b) does not exist in the language so preferred or the requester has no preference, be given access in any language the record exists in.